awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

     </details>

-1.  :exclamation: Because Docker runs as root, any changes to the

 ## Investigating the Accelerator

 With the accelerator running via either method, there are few ways to see how the Greengrass Core is creating and processing data both locally and via the Cloud.